KadirTarti/react-to-do/README.md

 ## User Stories:

-8️-) Deploying a Product Listing Page
-  - Showcase a compilation of available products fetched from the Mock API
-  - Introduce options for filtering or sorting within the product list
-  - Incorporate buttons or hyperlinks for accessing detailed information or making updates to products

-## Additional Requirement: ➕

-The application should have a responsive design.
+1-) Create a new task:
+ - Develop a text input area for inserting fresh tasks
+ - Establish a "Submit" button to append the new task to the list
+ - Guarantee that new tasks are stored in local storage upon addition
+ - Implement functionality to display tasks from local storage upon page reload

+2-) Remove existing tasks:
+ - Integrate a "Remove" button for each task entry
+ - Ensure that deleted tasks are eliminated from local storage

-## Objective :
+## Objective 🔍

-Build a Shopping Cart App using ReactJS.
+Build a To-Do List App using ReactJS.

 ### At the end of the project, following topics are to be covered;

-- HTML, CSS, JS
+- HTML, CSS
 - ReactJS
-- React Router & Hooks
+- React Bootstrap
-- Mock API
+- Local Storage

 ### At the end of the project, we will be able to;

-⭐ improve coding skills within HTML & CSS & JS & ReactJS.
+⭐ improve coding skills within HTML & CSS & JS & ReactJS & React-Bootstrap using Local Storage

-⭐ Learning to fetch data from mock api and add data to api

 ⭐ use git commands (push, pull, commit, add etc.) and Github as Version Control System.

-## Informaitonal video! ℹ️
-How to use Mock API ? -> <a href="https://www.youtube.com/watch?v=i_Gvlp83GMk" target="_blank"> Watch the video! </a>

-## MockApi 📦
-Go to the Mock API web page and start coding with the free API! -> <a href="https://mockapi.io/" target="_blank">MockApi</a>

-## Contributing & Collaborate :muscle:
+## Contributing & Collaborate 💪
 All contributions from different perspectives greatly enrich my projects!
 Whether you have new project ideas or contributions to improve my current projects, all contributions are invaluable.
 Feel free to open a topic or submit a pull request with your suggested changes to start a dialogue about your thoughts.
 Every contribution plays a vital role in my progress. so thank you for being an integral part of my community!

-**<p align="center"> 💻 Happy Coding 💻</p>**
+**<p align="center"> 💻 Happy Work 💻</p>**